What’s Included in a Travel Nurse Housing Stipend?

 Each Landing is home at first sight, except it comes without the hassles of a long-term rental or actual house.
 Nurses that become Landing members get the benefit of:

 Landing has a network of fully furnished apartments across the country located in some of the best cities for nurses.
 Simply go from a Landing in one city to a different Landing in another city.
 Or move to a different location within the city you’re staying in.
 Landing currently has prime locations in the 19 major cities and counting!
 Find furnished apartments in Dallas or furnished apartments in Los Angeles.
+You can also look into furnished apartments in Atlanta.

 Wherever you’re based for travel nursing, you can find a landing with us.
 And our apartment network makes moving from one assignment to the next easier than ever.